Senozoid/Fatewright/quick-guide.md

 ## Is it for you?

 Fatewright was made because I wanted to write my own electronic gamebook.
-When I started it, I was not aware of the highly active interactive fiction [communities](https://emshort.blog/how-to-play/the-if-community/) or any of the existing [systems](https://www.ifwiki.org/Authoring_system) like Inform, ChoiceScript or Twine.
-I continued using my own system because I made it myself, was comfortable using it, and could change anything I did not like.
+When I started it, I was not aware of the interactive fiction [communities](https://emshort.blog/how-to-play/the-if-community/) or any of the existing [systems](https://www.ifwiki.org/Authoring_system) like Inform, ChoiceScript or Twine.
+Later, I continued using my own system because I made it myself, was comfortable using it, and could change anything I did not like.
 If you are just starting out, you might find one of the more well-known systems to be better suited to your needs.

 ---